 We also have a selection of telescopes and other equipment available to loan to club members.

-So why not give the Club a try, make new friends and explore the Universe with us!
+So why not give the Club a try in these unusual times, make new friends and explore the Universe with us!